Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Mitigations

 \Paragraph{Private Peering Agreements} Out of the box, the Lighthouse and Prysm Ethereum clients provide the capacity to perform private peering agreements -- a set of trusted peers can be defined who function as additional relays for gossip messages.
-This functionality is meant for increased performance and reliability, however, it also provides \textit{k-anonymity}\footnote{In this context, a node is said to be k-anonymous if it cannot be distinguished from k-1 other nodes.}.
-The positive effect of such a mitigation can be seen in validators who make use of service providers at the gossip layer (see \Cref{sec:verification}).
-Such practices make it harder to uniquely map validators to one IP, and one would need to target the $k$ peers in the peering agreement during an attack.
-Private peering agreements might be established off-band, though finding trustworthy peers may again be a prohibitive cost for small participants.
+This functionality is meant for increased performance and reliability, however, it also makes it harder to uniquely map validators to one IP.
+To be precise, through our presented deanonymization methodology, we could still determine the set of validators and the set of nodes that are part of the peering agreement, but not which validator is hosted by which node.
+Thus, a private peering agreement can provide \textit{k-anonymity}\footnote{In this context, a node is said to be k-anonymous if it cannot be distinguished from k-1 other nodes.} As a result, it would be necessary to target the $k$ peers in the peering agreement during an attack.
+This mitigation comes with two main caveats: First, $k$ has to be chosen large enough to make DoS attacks prohibitively costly.
+Second, while peering agreements can be established off-band, finding trustworthy peers may again be a prohibitive cost for small participants, with the introduction of such complexities potentially contributing to centralization.
+Based on our results presented in \Cref{sec:insights}, 50\% of nodes hosting validators host less than four.
+Nonetheless, private peering agreements can at least mitigate against the threat of network-wide disruptions (as outlined in \Cref{sec:threatmodel}).
+The positive effect of such a mitigation can be seen today in validators who make use of service providers at the gossip layer (see \Cref{sec:verification}).

 \Paragraph{Anonymous Gossiping} Established protocols like Dandelion~\cite{bojja2017dandelion,fanti2018dandelion++} and Tor~\cite{dingledine2004tor} have been considered in the past in the context of Ethereum~\cite{ethresearch2022dandelion,das2022tweet,andras2023tor}.
 The core idea of Dandelion is to first propagate messages along a path of a single node (the \textit{stem} phase), before releasing a message (the \textit{fluff} phase).
-This comes at a significant latency cost and is deemed incompatible with the economic incentives of publishing messages quickly before~\cite{ethresearch2022dandelion}.
+This comes at a significant latency cost and is deemed incompatible with the economic incentives of publishing messages quickly~\cite{ethresearch2022dandelion}.